Code-Institute-Submissions/Under-The-Arch/README.md

 Feature 2: Flexible design where the website can be viewed across devices and browsers with no loss of information, functionality                  or causing poor user experience.

 Feature 3: The navigation bar contains details of the business, what it offers within the business and a selection of buttons providing            quick links to the signing up with the business, restaurant resevrations and event listings.
-This also scrolls with you as              you scroll down or up through the iste.
+This also scrolls with the user            as they scroll down or up through the site.
 Customers who sign-up can select only the area or areas they wish to be kept up              to date on if they wish or general if for all.

 Feature 4: The navigation bar is contained across the top of the website & scrolls with you as you move down through the site.
            In all screens larger than small screen sizes the navigation bar displays the services, name and the buttons across the top              of the pages.
            On smaller screens the navigation bar is reduced to listing the services provided, the name and logo.
 At these screen sizes              the buttons appear under a navigation button to save on screen real estate.

+Feature 5: The "Sign-Up!" button allows for the user to sign upo and keep informed of all that is happening at Unbder The Arch or a                more specific list selected by the user.

+Feature 6: The "Restaurant Booking" button/form allows fopr a user to request a reservation.
+Due to limitation in the coding the option            provided is for the user to request a date & time and for the reservatio staff to confirm or discuss with the user.

+Feature 7: The "Event Listings" button allows for the user to look at upcoming events as provided by Under The Arch.
+           This can be veiwed on-line in a new tab opened separately to the Under The Arch page, printed off, downloaded or bookmarked.

 Feature 5: Clicking on any of the images in sections across the website will allow the user to return to the top of the screen without              the need for the user to scroll through the page.